JemiShieh/surfs_up/README.md

 ## Surfs Up Analysis Summary
 High-level summary of the results:
-* The moderate nature and low variance of the average (74.9F-71.0F), minimum (64.0F-56.0F), and maximum (85.0F-83.0F) temperatures in June and December in Oahu indicate that the surf and ice cream shop business would be ideally suited to this location and sustainable year-round.
+* The moderate nature and low variance of the average (74.9F-71.0F), minimum (64.0F-56.0F), and maximum (85.0F-83.0F) temperatures in June and December in Oahu, HI indicate that a surf and ice cream shop business would be ideally suited to this location and sustainable year-round.

 Additional queries to gather more weather data for analysis in June and December:
 * Determine number of precipitation days in each month